Macron talks ‘very constructive and positive’, Starmer says

 Sir Keir Starmer has described his meeting with French President Emmanuel Macron as “constructive and positive” amid expert warnings his vision for a closer partnership with the EU would likely face challenges if he wins power.

+The pair sought to break the ice with an exchange of gifts that saw Sir Keir give the president a personalised Arsenal shirt and receive cufflinks.

-Speaking to reporters after the meeting, Sir Keir said the talks began with an “exchange of gifts” before covering a “wide range of topics” relating to global politics.
+Speaking to reporters after the meeting, he said the talks covered a “wide range of topics” relating to global politics.

 “We had a very constructive and positive meeting, which as you can imagine covered a wide range of issues,” he said.